openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-windows.md

 - Windows 10*, 64-bit Pro, Enterprise or Education (1607 Anniversary Update, Build 14393 or later) editions
 - Windows Server* 2016 or higher

-## Prebuilt Images
+## Creating an OpenVINO Docker image

+You can create a Docker image with OpenVINO via either of the following ways.

+### Get a prebuilt image directly from provided sources

-Prebuilt images are available on [Docker Hub](https://hub.docker.com/u/openvino).
+You can find prebuilt images on [Docker Hub](https://hub.docker.com/u/openvino).

-## Build a Docker* Image
+### Build a Docker* image manually

-You can use [available Dockerfiles](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles) or generate a Dockerfile with your setting via [DockerHub CI Framework](https://github.com/openvinotoolkit/docker_ci).
-The Framework can generate a Dockerfile, build, test, and deploy an image with the Intel® Distribution of OpenVINO™ toolkit.
-You can find device specific steps to configure an Intel® Distribution of OpenVINO™ toolkit Dockerfile below.
+You can use the [available Dockerfiles on GitHub](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles) or generate a Dockerfile with your setting via [DockerHub CI Framework](https://github.com/openvinotoolkit/docker_ci)which can generate a Dockerfile, build, test, and deploy an image with the the Intel® Distribution of OpenVINO™ toolkit.

-## Configure and Run the Docker* Image for CPU

-## Install Additional Dependencies

-### Install CMake
+## Using OpenVINO Docker image on different devices

+### Using OpenVINO Docker* image on CPU

+#### Step 1: Install additional dependencies

+**Install CMake**

 To add CMake to the image, add the following commands to the Dockerfile: